A guide to choosing between concealer and foundation for your needs, and how to use them.

 The chief difference is that foundation is applied all over your face to even out your complexion, while concealer is used as spot treatment.
 That’s why you always apply foundation first, then follow with a concealer on areas that need more coverage.

-When choosing a foundation, you’ll want to select one that’s as close to your natural skin tone as possible, otherwise you’ll see too drastic of a difference between your face and neck!
+When choosing a type of foundation, you’ll want to select one that’s as close to your natural skin tone as possible, otherwise you’ll see too drastic of a difference between your face and neck!
 Foundation literally serves as a foundation for the rest of your makeup, ensuring even and long lasting application.

 On the other hand, you’ll usually want to select a concealer that’s slightly lighter than your skin to effectively brighten up dark spots and eye circles.
 You can also select a different colored concealer (like green or purple) to color correct your skin.